CyberTrainingUSAF/Powershell_Training/03_Powershell_Commands/08_Perf_Labs.md

 1. Create two similar, but different, text files.
 Try comparing them by using Diff.
 Run something like this: Diff -reference (Get-Content File1.txt) -difference (Get-Content File2.txt).
 If the files have only one line of text that’s different, the command should work.

-2. What happens (on Windows) if you run Get-Service | Export-CSV services .csv | Out-File from the console?
+2. What happens (on Windows) if you run Get-Service | Export-CSV services.csv | Out-File from the console?
 Why does that happen?

 3. Apart from getting one or more services and piping them to Stop-Service, what other means does Stop-Service provide for you to specify the service or services you want to stop?
 Is it possible to stop a service without using Get-Service at all?